 - Brain zaps

-- Auditory, visual, or tactile hallucinations that occur 12-24 hours after last drink
+- Auditory, visual, or tactile hallucinations that occur 12-24 hours after the last drink

-- Delirium Tremens (DTs) – 3-4 days after last drink; confusion, hallucinations, and/or seizures that can last up to a week (untreated)
+- Delirium Tremens (DTs) – 3-4 days after last drink; confusion, illusions, and/or seizures that can last up to a week (untreated)

-If you are dependent on alcohol and have not experienced hallucinations, don’t consider yourself lucky just yet.
+If you are dependent on drinking and have not experienced this, don’t consider yourself lucky just yet.

-Thanks to a brain phenomenon called kindling, you can increase your probability of experiencing alcohol withdrawal hallucinations by continuing to drink – and, more precisely, by experiencing repeated episodes of alcohol withdrawal.
+Thanks to a brain phenomenon called kindling, you can increase your probability of experiencing the illusions by continuing to drink – and, more precisely, by experiencing repeated episodes of withdrawal.

-In animal models, repeated episodes of alcohol withdrawal lead to an increase in the frequency, duration and severity of withdrawal symptoms.
+In animal models, repeated episodes of withdrawal lead to an increase in the frequency, duration, and severity of withdrawal symptoms.
 The most severe symptoms are seizures, which can be fatal.
-However, modern medications like benzodiazepines have made alcohol detox much safer than in the past.
+However, modern medications like benzodiazepines have made detox much safer than in the past.

 Symptoms of Alcohol Withdrawal Delirium

-As you can see in the chart above, hallucinations can occur anywhere in the 0-6 day period after quitting drinking.
-People who are cutting down on alcohol can experience alcohol withdrawal hallucinations while still drinking.
+As you can see in the chart above, these can occur anywhere in the 0-6 day period after quitting drinking.
+People who are cutting down on drinking can experience this while still drinking.

-For reasons that are not entirely understood, hallucinations caused by alcohol withdrawal tend to conform to similar themes:
+For reasons that are not entirely understood, these illusions caused by withdrawal tend to conform to similar themes: